 Dear RHESSI Collaborators,

-of spots.
-A new (currently unnumbered) region has rotated over the
+The level of solar activity remains very low.
+A new region has rotated

-South East limb within the past 24 hours, and produced the largest
+over the North East limb within the past 24 hours, producing 9 B-class

 See http://www.SolarMonitor.org for images and